h-thurow/Simple-JNDI/README.md

 # relative directory
 org.osjava.sj.root=config/
 </pre><p>
-NEW in 0.13.0: Specify a list of files and/or directories.
+    <b>NEW in 0.13.0:</b> Specify a list of files and/or directories.
 Separate them by the platform specific path separator.
 </p><pre>
 org.osjava.sj.root=file1.cfg:directory1/file.properties:directory2
 </pre>
 <p>See also <a href="https://github.com/h-thurow/Simple-JNDI/wiki/Load-property-files-with-any-extension-from-any-location-(New-in-0.13.0)">Load property files with any extension from any location</a>.
 From 0.17.2 on you should also set org.osjava.sj.pathSeparator to the separator used in org.osjava.sj.root to ensure platform independency of your jndi.properties file.
 </p><p>
-NEW in 0.18.0: You can load files or directories from JARs on classpath<br><p>
+<b>NEW in 0.18.0:</b> You can load files or directories from JARs on classpath<br><p>
 <pre>org.osjava.sj.root=jarMarkerClass=any.class.in.Jar,root=/root/in/jar</pre>
 <p>The jarMarkerClass is the Name of a class unique over all JARs on classpath to identify the JAR containing the root directory.
 The JAR must be found in the file system.
 Very probably JARs encapsulated in WARs or uber jars will not work.
 </p><p>
-    NEW in 0.18.2: You can declare all these parameters as system properties and dispense with jndi.properties file.
+    <b>NEW in 0.18.2:</b> You can declare all these parameters as system properties and dispense with jndi.properties file.
 See <a href="https://github.com/h-thurow/Simple-JNDI/issues/16">Enhancement request: make org.osjava.sj.root not mandatory in jndi.properties</a>.
 </p>
 <p>Not required, but highly recommended is setting <a href=#shared-or-unshared-context>org.osjava.sj.jndi.shared = true</a> too.</p>